fatash89/atom/doc/source/includes/sdk-introduction.md

 Similar to references, it is useful to be able to store general key-value pairs in memory that are accessible to multiple elements in our system.
-We solve this with parameters, which are Redis hashes consisting of mulitple fields stored at a specified Redis key.
+We solve this with parameters, which are Redis hashes consisting of multiple key-val pairs stored at a specified Redis key.
 Parameters offer low-latency communication of shared data across our stack.
 Like references, parameters are set to expire after a given amount time.
 Their field values can also be serialized.
-Parameters have an override setting which determines whether or not their values can be updated with additional write calls after the intial field has been created.
+Parameters have an override setting which determines whether or not their values can be updated with additional write calls after the intial parameter has been created.